lylybugg/lylybugg/README.md

 ### About Me
 - Currently completing a Masters in Data Science
-- 15 years of healthcare experience, mostly as an Acute Care Nurse Pracitioner
+- 15 years of healthcare experience, mostly as an Acute Care Nurse Practitioner
 - Completed Masters of Peace Studies through the Rotary Peace Fellowship program in Tokyo, Japan
-- Interested in using data to drive informed decisions and create meaningful solutions
 - Avid volunteer work including medical missions, wildlife rehabilitation, and partnering with multicultural NGOs to assist in creating health education materials
+- Passionate about using data to drive data-informed decision making to improve the health of humans, animals, and our environment.

 ### Highlighted Projects & Publications

 #### Publication: McAlester J, Kanazawa Y (2022) Situating zoonotic diseases in peacebuilding and development theories: Prioritizing zoonoses in Jordan.
 PLOS ONE 17(3): e0265508. https://doi.org/10.1371
 - **Description**: Publication based on my thesis work for my Masters in Peace Studies.
 In this article, I expand the One Health framework by situating zoonotic diseases in peacebuilding and development theories in order to prioritize zoonotic diseases in Jordan.
-Employing an explanatory sequential mixed methods approach, I assessed the CDC's 12 previously published One Health Zoonotic Disease Prioritization (OHZDP) tools in order to create a new tool which took into consideratin the impact of COVID-19 and the refugee situation in Jordan.
-I then used the updated tool to prioritze zoonoss in Jodan, finding the priority zoonoses to be bovine tuberculosis, brucellosis, and COVID-19, with most having a disproportionately negative impact on refugees.
+Employing an explanatory sequential mixed methods approach, I assessed the CDC's 12 previously published One Health Zoonotic Disease Prioritization (OHZDP) tools in order to create a new tool that took into consideration the impact of COVID-19 and the refugee situation in Jordan.
+I then used the updated tool to prioritize zoonoses in Jodan, finding the priority zoonoses to be bovine tuberculosis, brucellosis, and COVID-19, with most having a disproportionately negative impact on refugees.
 In Jordan’s case, zoonotic diseases represent an area where promoting social equity for individuals is essential to the larger society.
 In this sense managing zoonoses is an area uniquely suited for peacebuilding.
 - **Technologies Used**: R/R Studio

 #### Project 1: Exploratory Data Analysis Using CDC’s 2021 BRFSS